SamarthPyati/SPDA/README.md

 # spDa

-A Generic, lightweight and efficient dynamic array implementation in C.
+A simple generic implementation of dynamic array in C.

 ### Installation